devrelcollective/getting-started/CodeOfConduct.md

 * We're here to help:
   - Mary Thengvall: @mary_grace
   - Matt Broberg: @mbbroberg
+  - Jeremy Meiss: @jeremymeiss
+  - Karissa Peth: @karissa
+  - Quintessence Anx: @quintessence
   - Dave Josephsen: @dave
-  - Swarna Podila: @swarna
-  - Jeremy Meiss: @jeremymeiss

 * Abusive behavior is never tolerated
 * Data published to DevRel Collective is hosted at the discretion of the administrators, and may be removed
 * Violations of this code may result in swift and permanent expulsion from the DevRel Collective community